 This procedure is best performed by a qualified Surgeon in the Operating Room.
 However, in the case of maternal arrest out of hospital or in the Emergency Department, valuable minutes should not be wasted transferring the patient to an Operating Room.
 Rather, the Emergency Physician should proceed with PMCD with the goal of fetal delivery by minute 5 after maternal arrest.
 It may also be performed for imminent maternal demise.
 PMCD is a key procedure that all Emergency Physicians need to be able to perform in the rare instance that it is required.

 There are two basic conditions that must be met when considering PMCD.
 First, confirm that the uterine fundus reaches the mother’s umbilicus (or higher) correlating with a gestational age of 20 weeks (or more).
 This is the point at which aortocaval compression by the uterus has a significant impact on maternal hemodynamics.
 Second, verify that the mother is pulseless and that noninvasive manual displacement of the uterus to her left side does not lead to return of spontaneous circulation (ROSC).
 Proceed quickly to PMCD unless there is another obvious intervention that is likely to lead to maternal ROSC.

 ANATOMY AND PATHOPHYSIOLOGY

 Important physiologic changes during pregnancy should be kept in mind in the event of maternal cardiac arrest.10 Cardiac output, blood volume, and heart rate all increase during pregnancy.
 Pulmonary and systemic vascular resistance decreases.
-Uteroplacental blood flow increases with the uterus receiving up to ...
+Uteroplacental blood flow increases with the uterus receiving ...